 The Device Status screen provides a graphical overview of the status of all devices configured on the network.

-Each port has a green indicator, which will "heartbeat" (flash bright green) to indicate that the unit is running and can be reached.
+Each port has an indicator, which will "heartbeat" (flash green) to indicate that the unit is running and can be reached.
 If the device is not "heartbeating" then it cannot be reached and its graphic will be greyed out.